Last Updated on February 21, 2021

 - TRAPS DIRT: The Pool Blaster Aqua Broom traps dirt better than other vacuums.
 Our patented Retention Valve design stops the return of debris into the spa.

-- Great pool brush for cleaning all pool and spa surfaces
+- For cleaning grime and algae from all pool and spa surfaces

-- 17-1/2 inch wide polypropylene body and 5 rows of bristles withstand high temperatures and designed for durability
+- Wide polypropylene body And 5 rows of bristles withstand high temperatures

 These help in keeping the interior of your pool clean from any dirt.
 It’s also one of the most underrated pool cleaning tools.